 The American Psychological Association has announced the newest version of their publication manual: the 7th edition.
-It will be officially released in October, and arrives just over 10 years since the 6th edition was published.
-Here’s what we know so far:
+It was officially released in October, arriving just over 10 years since the 6th edition was published.
+Here are the main changes you need to know about:

 Reference list and citations